zalando/zappr/docs/setup.md

 ![IMAGE](img/setup/repo-list.png)

 To enable Zappr features on a specific repository, select a it from the list and switch the toggle to "On".
+If this repository does not contain a `.zappr.yaml` yet, we will create a pull request with some possible configuration options (not exhaustive).

 ![IMAGE](img/setup/repo.png)